gsa-tts-archived/document-extractor-poc/docs/adrs/0002-use-python-backend.md

-# 2. Use Python backend
+# 2. Use Python Backend

 Date: 2025-02-13